-- 1x drawing up needle (usually has a green hub) - 1x blue injection needle - 1x 2ml (min) syringe - Either 1 x ampoule hydrocortisone sodium phosphate (as shown above left) or 1 - x 2-part (powder and solution) hydrocortisone injection, (as shown above right).
+- 1x drawing up needle (usually has a green hub) - 1x blue injection needle - 1x 2 ml (min) syringe - Either 1 x ampoule hydrocortisone sodium phosphate or 1 x 2-part (powder and solution) hydrocortisone injection

 Giving the emergency injection

 As far as possible ensure the person needing the injection is safe and that the injection site is as clean as possible.
 If able, wash and dry hands.
 Open packages of drawing up (green) needle and syringe.